xhgchen/xhgchen.github.io/_posts/2023-08-25-add-calculations-self-diffusivity-viscosity.md

 ## The Future

 The beauty of open source is the potential for continued improvement and engagement with the community.
 I will continue working on Transport Analysis after GSoC, and both my mentors intend to make their own contributions to the package.
 We are always open to new ideas, GitHub issues, bug reports, and contributions.
-The following is simply a list of a few of the many possibilities for making improving this community resource:
+The following is simply a list of a few of the many possibilities for improving this community resource:
 - Implement a utility function to calculate viscosity via the Green-Kubo method (planned)
 - Reproduce literature results using the implemented Einstein-Helfand viscosity class (will continue looking into in consultation with MDAnalysis community)
 - Implement additional transport property analyses (ionic and thermal conductivity, etc) and tools (utility functions, plotting functions, etc)
 - Continue adding example Jupyter Notebooks
 - Continue improving the documentation

+## Acknowledgements

+I would like to thank [MDAnalysis](https://www.mdanalysis.org/) for supporting me from my first PR to my completion of GSoC and beyond.
+It has been such a wonderful experience discussing software and science on GitHub, Discord, and the mailing lists.
+I am very grateful for the continued support of my mentors, Hugo MacDermott-Opeskin ([@hmacdope](https://github.com/hmacdope)) and Orion Cohen ([@orionarcher](https://github.com/orionarcher)), who have taken the time to have many live calls with me, carefully review my code and the science of my work, and share a wealth of lessons and resources that I will continue learning from well after GSoC.

+I would like to extend further thanks to Oliver Beckstein ([@orbeckst](https://github.com/orbeckst)) for his support throughout my involvement with MDAnalysis and his insights on computational biophysics and programming.
+I also really appreciated Lily Wang ([@lilyminium](https://github.com/lilyminium)) and Irfan Alibay's ([@IAlibay](https://github.com/IAlibay)) help with setting up the package and the CI.
+I enjoyed talking about code formatting with Rocco Meli ([@RMeli](https://github.com/RMeli)) and I am grateful for Richard Gowers' ([@richardjgowers](https://github.com/richardjgowers)) reviews of my first analysis class.

+If any readers are interested in scientific software, molecular simulations, or computational research, I would highly encourage looking into the [MDAnalysis community](https://www.mdanalysis.org/about/).
+The developers' dedication and ability shows in the library's impressive performance compared to similar software and its unmatched interoperability and support for a wide range of analyses.

 ## References